Total Nonstop Action Wrestling: Partnerships

 In early 2006, the promotion began a collaboration with Hermie Sadler's United Wrestling Federation.
 The agreement permitted UWF to use the TNA logo on posters and signage, as well as to use the six-sided ring with TNA branding.
 These shows were mainly promoted as 'UWF/TNA' events.
 The TNA name agreement ended at the end of 2006, as TNA began to promote their own house show events, though UWF still used a six-sided ring.
 These events were recorded and released on DVD by Highsports.
-They would continue to work with United Wrestling Federation and promote independent shows at the same time, until 2007.
+They would continue to work with United Wrestling Federation and promote independent shows at the same time until 2007.
 TNA has worked with several wrestling promotions, with championships from those promotions sometimes having been defended at TNA events.
 Among the organizations TNA has had working relationships with are Mexico's Consejo Mundial de Lucha Libre (CMLL) from 2007 to 2009 and The Crash, Japan's Inoki Genome Federation (IGF), New Japan Pro-Wrestling (NJPW), Wrestle-1 (W-1), Pro Wrestling Noah (Noah), United States' the original Global Force Wrestling (another promotion founded by Jeff Jarrett), OMEGA Championship Wrestling (owned by Matt Hardy, Jeff Hardy and Gregory Helms) and Evolve Wrestling.

 The initial relationship with NJPW lasted from 2008 to 2011.
 Then-known as TNA, the promotion would send wrestlers to participate in NJPW's annual Wrestle Kingdom events, as well as NJPW sending future IWGP Heavyweight Champion Kazuchika Okada on a training excursion to TNA.
 The relationship would be strained, when IWGP Tag Team Champions Team 3D were held off of a New Japan tour in favor of appearing on Impact Wrestling tapings and Okada was given the gimmick of "Okato", where he dressed similar to The Green Hornet's sidekick Kato. a decision Executive Vice President Scott D'Amore has since apologized for on behalf of the previous regime.
-In February 2021, Impact would re-established relationship with NJPW with NJPW later forgiving the incidents that happened under the previous regime.
+In February 2021, Impact would re-establish its relationship with NJPW, with NJPW later forgiving the incidents that happened under the previous regime.
 This partnership would last until December 2024, when NJPW's contract to air on TNA's co-owned TV home AXS TV expired, and was not renewed.